mltobi/aax2mp3split/README.md

 # aax2mp3split

 ## Description
-This script converts an AAX files to a MP3 files.
+This script converts AAX files to a MP3 files.
+It searches recrusively for all AAX files of a defined path.

 The MP3 files are split by the detected chapters using _ffprobe_.
 ```